 Not too many years after the success of “Good Will Hunting,” filmmaker Gus Van Sant scored an artistic triumph with this bball story.
 It's about the friendship between a high school basketball player named Jamal Wallace (Rob Brown) and cantankerous writer William Forrester (Sean Connery).
 It’s a well-made tale and a reminder of the late, great Connery’s legendary talent.

 Samuel L. Jackson, the ageless wonder who looks the same in the amazing “Captain Marvel” as he did in the 1990s, stars in this 2005 sports drama set in 1999.
 It’s the tale of Coach Ken Carter, who famously suspended his undefeated team due to their poor performance in the classroom.
 It’s a familiar story about the importance of sports and grades.
-But it’s a good one, and it's anchored by a great title performance.
+And it’s a good one, anchored by a great title performance.

 Rapper/actor Bow Wow, back when he was Lil' Bow Wow, starred as a teenage fan who dreams of becoming an NBA star.
 While it sounds like a pipe dream, never discount the magical powers of a pair of sneakers inscribed with the letters "MJ."